 It is one of the founder creators of the Occupational Safety and Health Consultants Register (OSHCR).

 Environmental health practitioners help to ensure high standards of health and safety in a range of areas.
 Those working for local authorities provide advice to businesses on their legal responsibilities and enforce the law when businesses don’t comply.
 Those working in the private sector may be independent consultants or they may work as health and safety advisors within large companies, for example.
 In certain sectors, the HSE is responsible for enforcing the law.
 To see whether a particular type of activity is controlled by the local authority or by the HSE, please visit the HSE website, where you can also find out more about the work of local authorities.
+You may also find the following HSE Information Note helpful - HSE51: Regulation of health and safety at work.

 Advice and information